By Matt Stefano

 After trailing 1-0 after forty minutes of play, the Thunderbirds came back to score five times in the third period as they went on to defeat the Blind River Beavers by a score of 5-2 at the Blind River Community Centre.

 Spencer Van Tiem scored twice for the Thunderbirds, including once on the power play.

 Nick Smith and Matthew Bazarin had a power play goal each for the Thunderbirds while Avery Rebek also got on the scoresheet with one goal.

-Nick Smith, who scored his twenty seventh goal of the season on the power play with eight seconds to go in the third, gave himself his seventh third career goal, passing Matt Caruso (2014-2017) for fifth on the Soo Thunderbirds all-time career goals list.
+Nick Smith, who scored his twenty-seventh goal of the season on the power play with eight seconds to go in the third, gave himself his seventy-third career goal, passing Matt Caruso (2014-2017) for fifth on the Soo Thunderbirds all-time career goals list.

 Sault Ste.
 Marie, Ontario native Noah Boman led the way offensively for the Thunderbirds with three assists while Tristan Cicchello and Tyler Malpass set up two goals each.

-Boman, who drew an assist on the game winning goal scored by Spencer Van Tiem at the 9:06 mark of the third period, tied the Soo Thunderbirds record for most assists on game winning goals (12), joining Anthony Miller (2014).
+Boman, who drew an assist on the game winning goal scored by Spencer Van Tiem at the 9:06 mark of the third period, tied the Soo Thunderbirds record for most assists on game winning goals (12) in a single season, joining Anthony Miller (2014).

 Brady Caruso, Cam Findlay, Steven Bellini and Lucas Theriault had the other assists for the Thunderbirds.

 Nash Hatcher and Brendan Young (power play) had the goals for the Beavers.